crazyscot/tangent-lightroom/README.md

 ## Tips for all panel types

+### Press Alt to make it go faster

+The dials and knobs are set to a pretty slow speed, for fine adjustments and in case you accidentally knock them.
+The Alt button (Wave) / A button (Ripple/Elements) makes changes faster.

 ### The trackballs don't do anything (yet) !

 Yes, you read that right.
 All of Lightroom's controls are one-dimensional.
 There isn't a direct correspondence for a trackball control to, well, anything much.
 (Temperature and Tint, perhaps?)
 While I could create a composite control, there's no obvious control to map it to.